-How Effective is the Calendar Method?
+How effective is the calendar method?

 What is the calendar method?

 Calendar methods are a type of natural family planning or hormone-free birth control.
-These are also known as a fertility awareness-based method (FABM), meaning they require those who follow these methods to monitor their own cycle and learn their own fertility.
+These are also known as a fertility awareness-based method (FABM), meaning they require those who follow these methods to monitor their own menstrual cycle and learn their own fertility.

 Types of calendar methods

-There are in fact two types of calendar method: the rhythm and the standard days method.
+We’re going to take a look at two types of calendar methods: the Rhythm and the Standard Days method.
 These differ slightly, but are mainly based on counting calendar days to determine your fertility.
-You then need to either abstain from sex or use protection on days when you’re fertile.
+You then need to either avoid unprotected sex or use another form of birth control on days when you’re fertile.

-How does the standard days method work?
+How does the Standard Days method work?

-Users of the method typically keep track of their cycle using CycleBeads, a string of coloured beads with a rubber ring that moves from bead to bead as the cycle progresses.
+Users of the method typically keep track of their cycle using Cycle Beads, a string of coloured beads with a rubber ring that moves from bead to bead as the cycle progresses.

-Calendar method effectiveness
+Calendar Method effectiveness